 - To provide a program based on continuous quality improvement through yearly program evaluation and revisions as required

-The program is open to health care professionals that are within one year post graduation and are newly hired into regular, temporary and casual positions in general and specialty areas.
-Applications are available through Professional Practice once you have been hired.
+The program is open to health care professionals who are within one year post graduation and are newly hired into regular, temporary and casual positions in general and specialty areas.
+Applications are available once you have been hired.

 For more information please contact firstname.lastname@example.org